 Linda Ronstadt grew up in Tucson, Arizona.
 Spanish was spoken and sung in her family.
 Linda decided she wanted to do an album of traditional Mexican Folk songs.
 No one would have predicted that it would sell, but Canciones de mi Padre (Songs of my Father) sold over 2-million copies…making it the biggest-selling non-English-language album in U.S. music history!

 Linda Ronstadt had success into the ’90’s (back in Pop music) with “Somewhere Out There”, a duet with James Ingram, “Don’t Know Much” and “All My Life”, both duets with Aaron Neville.
-All three recordings won Grammy Awards.
+All three songs won Grammy Awards.
 Also, her album Cry Like A Rainstorm, Howl Like The Wind went triple-platinum.

 After three decades of unprecedented success in so many areas, her career slowed down.
 In 2011 she announced her retirement, and later she revealed she has Parkinson’s Disease, and is “unable to sing a note”.

 Finally, in 2014, she was inducted into the Rock & Roll Hall of Fame…20 years after she had become eligible!
 There are male performers who got in the hall for having one or two hits!
 Shame on the voters for waiting until one of America’s greatest and most successful voices had been silenced.